 From the Data Sources tab, select the Satellite -> Imagery chooser.

-Select <LOCAL-DATA> for Server, select MTSAT for Dataset, click Connect.
+Select <LOCAL-DATA> for Server, select MSG for Dataset, click Connect.

-Choose the MTSAT satellite data Image Type and select an absolute time of 04:30 UTC.
+Choose the MSG satellite data Image Type and select an absolute time of 12:00 UTC.

 Click Add Source to show the Field Selector.

-Select 0.73 um VIS Cloud and Surface Features -> Brightness.
+In the Fields panel of the Field Selector, choose 0.6 um VIS Cloud and Surface Features -> Brightness.

 Click Create Display.
-The 04:30 UTC 0.73 μm image is displayed in the Main Display window.
+The 12:00 UTC 0.6 μm image is displayed in the Main Display window.